 Make this pie this holiday season.
 Your family will love it!
 Also, stay tuned for an even simpler version coming soon.
 Hooray!

 - 2 cups pitted dates (deglet nour or medjool)

 - 2 cups raw nuts (I used half pecans, half almonds)

-- 1/4 cup gluten free oats (or sub unsweetened coconut flakes for a different flavor)
+- 1/4 cup rolled oats (gluten-free as needed // or sub unsweetened coconut flakes for a different flavor)